AjayTyler/content-style-guide/04-grammar-and-mechanics.html.md

 - *Dunston Checks In*
 - Brandon *really* loves *Dunston Checks In*.

-Use italics when citing an example of an in-app MailChimp element, or referencing button and navigation labels in step-by-step instructions:
+Use italics when citing an example of an element on the website/order portal, or referencing button and navigation labels in step-by-step instructions:

 - When you're all done, click *Send*.
 - The familiar A/B testing variables—*Subject line*, *From name*, and *Send time*—have now been joined by *Content*, and up to 3 combinations of a single variable can now be tested at once.

-Don’t use underline formatting, and don’t use any combination of italic, bold, caps, and underline.
+Don’t use underline formatting, and don’t use any combination of italic, bold, and caps.

-Left-align text, never center or right-aligned.
+For product copy and blog article bodies, use left-aligned text, never centered or right-aligned.

 Leave one space between sentences, never 2.